Laserbach/CoinFlip_Dapp/README.md

 Hi there!

-Welcome to the Wonderand repository!
+Welcome to my repository!
 Follow the rabbit!